 Step 3.
 Installing WordPress.

-First thing to do is to go to WordPress’s download page and download the latest stable version of WordPress, At the moment of writing this article it is version 4.7.1:
+The first thing to do is to go to WordPress’s download page and download the latest stable version of WordPress, At the moment of writing this article it is version 4.7.1:

 Unpack the WordPress archive to the document root directory on your server: